Daniel-Chin/mini-Python/README.md

 # mini Python
 mini Python is a subset of Python.
 I wanna see if I can write a Python interpreter of mini Python.

-## Things
+## Principles
-- A module is a pair of (namespace, script).
-- A script is a miniPy syntax tree ("MST").
+- "MST" = miniPy syntax tree

+### Parsing principles
+- An expression (can be multiline) is parsed into an expression tree.
 - A cmd (can be multiline) is parsed into a cmd tree.
+- A multi-line cmd must have at least one unclosed bracket/parenthesis in every line except its last line.
 - A sequence of cmd trees are parsed into an MST.

+### Runtime principles
+- A runtime is an MST and a stack of namespaces (local - nonlocal... - global).
+- A module is a runtime.
+A function is a runtime.
-- An expression (can be multiline) is parsed into an expression tree.
+- An Object is a namespace.
-- A multi-line cmd must have at least one unclosed bracket/parenthesis in every line except its last line.
+- A namespace is a mapping from Identifier to Object.

 ## What's missing
 - decorator